QixuanSun/EgDb_bp/second_meeting_for_EB_team.md

 Interpretation: This government is the Greece government.
 We will narrow the motion to include only the financial crisis caused by plenty of refugees.
 ***
 * Defining the motion includes defining anywords or phrases that:
-   -  a.are ambiguous
+   -  are ambiguous 模棱两可的词
-   -  b.might not be understood by the audience
+   -  might not be understood by the audience 不理解的词
 ***
 Eg: